Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

 The newly announced POODLE (Padding Oracle On Downgraded Legacy Encryption) bug allows attackers to intercept traffic sent over the SSLv3 protocol and decrypt it.

-Most servers are setup by default to fallback to this protocol if a client (such as a browser or email client) requests to use it.
+Most servers are setup by default to fallback to SSLv3 if a browser or email client requests to use it.

 <hr>